 You may think choosing to cross at an official crosswalk will keep you safe from an accident on Hawaii’s busy roadways, but we have one of the worst records in the nation for pedestrian accidents and fatalities.
 According to the National Highway Traffic Safety Administration, Hawaii saw 26 pedestrian accidents that resulted in fatalities in 2012 alone; the state is also first in the nation for pedestrian fatalities for individuals over the age of 65.

-We’ve chronicled the dangers pedestrians face on Hawaii’s roadways before; but crosswalks are commonly seen as more safe than simply stepping into the road.
+We’ve chronicled the dangers pedestrians face on Hawaii’s roadways before, but crosswalks are commonly seen as safer than simply stepping into the road.
 This misconception can lead to an accident with significant injuries or even death for the pedestrian.
 Jaywalking, or crossing the road outside of a crosswalk is actually a crime in Hawaii; you could be ticketed and fined $130 if you jaywalk on one of the state’s streets.

 What is Jaywalking?

 According to the Honolulu Police Department, if you ignore a crosswalk and simply step into the street and cross wherever you’d like, you are jaywalking and subject to a fine.
 You risk more than a ticket when you ignore a crosswalk; hundreds of pedestrians are hurt or even killed in the state’s streets each year.
 You’re not just jaywalking if you avoid the designated crosswalk; you may also be charged if you ignore the red “Don’t Walk” sign or cross a road anywhere but at the corner.
 Television station Khon2 recently completed a report on the police department’s increased focus on ticketing both pedestrians and drivers who violate crosswalk laws and increase the risk of an accident.